Updated May 2022

 Enhance Shopping Experiences with QR Codes

 QR codes empower consumers with more information and seamless transactions to enhance their in-store experience and contribute to an omnichannel retail strategy.
-Try inspiring shoppers with a QR code campaign that contributes to your store’s experiential marketing efforts, and ensure its success by managing its planning, implementation, and monitoring with a robust retail execution software like Natural Insight.
+Try inspiring shoppers with a QR code campaign that contributes to your store’s experiential marketing efforts, and ensure its success by managing its planning, implementation, and monitoring with a robust retail execution software like Movista.